ahmedbesbes/chat-with-papers/README.md

 ![](./assets/app_url.png)

-xzNow you can visit the app:
+Now you can visit the app:

 ![](./assets/deployed_app.png)